-The ACA also gives additional funding to states that choose to expand Medicaid programs to cover adults under 65 with income up to 138% of the federal poverty level.
-Qualifying low-income residents of these states are eligible for \$0 or low-cost health coverage, even if they do not meet other factors that are normally taken into account when determining eligibility for Medicaid.
+The ACA also gives additional funding to states that choose to expand Medicaid programs to cover adults under 65 with income up to 133% (effectively 138% because of the way it is calculated) of the federal poverty level.
+Qualifying low-income residents of these states are eligible for free or low-cost health coverage, even if they do not meet other factors that are normally taken into account when determining eligibility for Medicaid.
 These are the states that have decided to expand their Medicaid programs: